 When I got pregnant with my oldest child, I got really upset.
 Everywhere I went there was a flood of women ready to tell me how awful it was going to be.
 Pregnancy problems.
 Baby heartache.
 Horrible child tantrums.

 Not because it wasn’t the way life was for them, but because I would not accept that it HAD to be the way life was going to be for me.
 And ya know what… it’s not, nor has it ever been, the way my life is.

 Here’s the honest-to-goodness, real-deal, tell-it-straight truth: My Kids Are Great!
 They don’t whine.
 They don’t argue.
 We all put each other first.
 All the kids sleep all night long, in their own beds.
 I could go on, but…

-You’re here, on this blog, reading these words, because you refuse to accept that your kids will be tyrants, the same way I refused to accept it!
+You’re here, reading these words because you refuse to accept that your kids will be tyrants, the same way I refused to accept it.
 You are in the right place, Welcome!
 I’m so glad we found each other!
 Not everyone will understand your solidarity and resolve to raise great kids… but I do!

-Let’s think for a minute about what you really want for your child, shall we?!
+Let’s think for a minute about what we really want for our children.